ealush/vest/website/docs/writing_tests/advanced_test_features/grouping_tests.md

   });

   group('signUp', () => {
+    skip(!!data.userExists); // Skips the signup group if userExists is true

     test('email', 'Email already registered', isEmailRegistered(data.email));

     test('age', 'You must be at least 18 years old to join', () => {